didillysquat/VTK2022/README.md

 > **Exercise 10**: Inspect the output of fastp.
 Pull down the html file to inspect it.

-## Part XXX: pseudo-aligning with kallisto
+## Part 7: preparing the reference

 > **Exercise 11**: Discuss: What do you think is the next step after pre-processing?
 It's important to have a good overview of what you are trying to achieve and how.

 It's time to map and count!

-When it comes to mapping we have several options open to us.
+When it comes to mapping we have several options available to us.

 These can largely be categorized in two:
-- Map the reads to a genome and them count them
+- map the reads to a genome and them count them
 - pseudo-align the reads to a transcriptome

 [What is mapping?](https://training.galaxyproject.org/training-material/topics/sequence-analysis/tutorials/mapping/tutorial.html)